Legio-X/tf-PragmaticAILabs/README.md

 1. Create a virtual environment `virtualenv ~/venv`
 2. Edit `~\bashrc`
 3. pip freeze to check the current installed libs
-4. add `liv=x.x.x` to requirements.txt to freeze the version
+4. add `lib=x.x.x` to requirements.txt to freeze the version